 Allow Shoes to Air Dry Completely

-Lay out your shoes in a well-ventilated area, where it can dry normally.
-Make sure they dry completely before the next run; wet shoes can lead to odors, discomfort, even blisters.
+Lay out your shoes in a well-ventilated area, where they can dry normally.
+Make sure they dry completely before the next run; wet shoes can lead to odors, discomfort, and even blisters.

 Use a waterproof spray

-Sprays that can be applied on the shoes may provide additional protection.
-Sprays act as a push back layer of rain and mud, thus keeping the shoes drier and cleaner in the run.
+Sprays that can be applied to the shoes may provide additional protection.
+Sprays act as a push-back layer of rain and mud, thus keeping the shoes drier and cleaner in the run.

 Common Myths About Running Shoes and Rain